-Tara Nkrumahis an assistant professor in the division of teacher preparation with Mary Lou Fulton Teachers College, and acting executive director of the Center for Gender Equity in Science and Technology.
-Her research on equitable teaching practices for anti-oppressive discourse in education and science, technology, engineering and mathematics (STEM) uses theatre of the oppressed to explore culturally relevant/responsive leadership and pedagogy.
+Tara Nkrumahis an assistant professor in the division of teacher preparation at Mary Lou Fulton Teachers College.
+Her research on equitable teaching practices for anti-oppressive discourse in education and science, technology, engineering, and mathematics (STEM) uses the theatre of the oppressed to explore culturally relevant/responsive leadership and pedagogy.

 Ph.D.
 Educational Leadership and Policy Studies, University of South Florida, Tampa, FL

 M.ED.
 Curriculum and Instruction, Tennessee State University, Nashville, TN

 B.S.
 Environmental Science, Middle Tennessee State University, Murfreesboro, TN

 My research agenda focuses on engagement in science education and preparing the next generation of science learners/educators to study and enter careers in science as well other fields that comprise the interdisciplinary engagements among Science, Technology, Engineering, Art, Agriculture, Math or Medicine or (STEAAMM).
 I am particularly interested in how approaches such as multicultural education, culturally sustaining pedagogy, critical pedagogy, and social justice supports educational leadership and reform efforts to enhance learning in the sciences among minoritized students and others historically underrepresented in particular fields of study and practice.
 Building on my teaching and research experience using arts-based methods (forum theatre, image theatre, jokering), case study (descriptive), and narrative inquiry (auto-ethnography, métissage), I examine the social, cultural, political issues concerning engagement and disengagement in science education.